gradle/gradle/design-docs/features/composite-build/tooling-api-model/single-build/README.md

 - Implement `GradleConnection` on top of existing Tooling API client
 - Create `ProjectConnection` instance for the participant
-- Delegating all `getModels()` calls to the `ProjectConnection`
+- Delegate calls to the participant's `ProjectConnection`
     - Optimize for `EclipseProject`: open a single connection and traverse hierarchy
     - Fail for any other model type
-- Gather all `EclipseProject` into result Set
+- Gather all `EclipseProject`s into result Set
-- After closing a `GradleConnection`, `getModels` throws IllegalStateException (like `ProjectConnection.getModel`)
+- After closing a `GradleConnection`, `GradleConnection` methods throw IllegalStateException (like `ProjectConnection.getModel`)

 ### Test coverage

 - Fail with `IllegalStateException` if no participants are added to the composite when connecting.
 - Fail with `UnsupportedOperationException` if composite build is created with >1 participant when connecting.
-- Fail with `UnsupportedVersionException` if composite build participant is using < Gradle 2.12 when retrieving model.
 - Fail with `IllegalStateException` after connecting to a `GradleConnection`, closing the connection and trying to retrieve a model.
-- Errors from trying to retrieve models (getModels) is propagated to caller.
+- Errors from trying to retrieve models (getModels, et al) is propagated to caller.
 - Errors from closing underlying ProjectConnection propagate to caller.
 - When retrieving anything other than `EclipseProject`, an `UnsupportedOperationException` is thrown.
 - When retrieving `EclipseProject`,